SimonGenin/hadron-docs/src/events.md

 }
 ```

-## Extension points in hadron
+## Extension points in Hadron

-As said before, there are a couple of extension points in the hadron framework to which you can hook up your listeners.
+As said before, there are a couple of extension points in the Hadron framework to which you can hook up your listeners.
-The extension depends from packages that You are using and are listed below:
+The extension depends on the packages that you are using and are listed below:

 --- hadron-express

 `HANDLE_REQUEST_CALLBACK_EVENT`

-Event fires, before route callback function is called, passes route callback to the listener.
+Event fires before a route callback function is called.
+Passes the route callback to the listener.

 Example: